Circle utilizes YouTube’s Restricted Mode and Google’s SafeSearch to keep your kids safe from inappropriate video content.

 It’s going to be more time consuming without Circle.
 First, you’ll need to log in to your kid’s YouTube account.
 To turn on the Restricted Mode on a computer, click on their profile icon in the upper right-hand corner.
 Scroll down to the bottom of the menu to turn on the Restricted Mode, then close out.
 But remember, just because it’s set up within their YouTube account doesn’t mean YouTube videos won’t come up in a typical Google, Bing, or Yahoo search.
 You’ll need to set enable those same filters on all the available browsers as well.

 On a mobile device the process is similar, but you’ll have to tap Settings first to turn on the Restricted Mode.
 You’ll need to repeat the process for each device and web browser your kids use to watch YouTube.
+So you can imagine that's a lot of YouTube parental controls on iPads, iPhones, Android devices to be setting.

 Make filtering YouTube content simple with Circle